 Every state has different regulations and requirements, and five (Oregon, Montana, New Hampshire, Delaware, and Alaska) have no sales tax at all, so it can be overwhelming to get started.
-This guide is designed to help you gather the right information, find the applicable forms, and apply for a permit wherever needed.
+This guide is designed to help you gather the right information, find the applicable forms, and apply for a sales tax permit wherever needed.

 The Process to Register for a Permit